Grim-/Outward.Mount/docs/MountComponents.md

-PLease visit [ExampleMountDefinition](https://github.com/Grim-/Outward.Mount/edit/main/docs/ExampleMountDefinition.md) if you are un-sure where to place the XML, you will find the example contains various MountComponents near the bottom of the XML.
+Please visit [ExampleMountDefinition](https://github.com/Grim-/Outward.Mount/edit/main/docs/ExampleMountDefinition.md) if you are un-sure where to place the XML you will find the example contains various MountComponents near the bottom of the XML.

  GlideComp